-- (46) Furthermore, taking into account its persistent non-compliance far beyond the established timetable, i.e. far beyond 1 January 2012, it is of vital importance for the Republic of Serbia to immediately transpose and implement the abovementioned requirements into national legislation. - (47) At the date of this Request, Article 30 of the Rulebook on Technical and Other Requirements for Liquid Fuels of Petroleum Origin still provides for an exemption for the local refinery to produce heavy fuel oil to a sulphur content up to 3.00% until 31 December 2019, which is in breach of Articles 3(1) and 5 of the Directive.
-Justification provided from the Republic of Serbia that such exemption applies only in a limited time and is need because of the modernisation of the refinery, was already rejected by the Ministerial Council in Decision 2016/04/MC-EnC. - (48) Finally, the Communication by the European Commission on Article 7 TEU from 2003 upon which Article 92 of the Treaty was modelled suggests that, as in the European Union, the Ministerial Council of the Energy Community disposes of a discretionary power to determine that there is a serious and persistent breach. - (49) In this respect the Secretariat recalls that it was invited by the Ministerial Council in Decision 2016/04/MC-EnC to initiate a procedure under Article 92 of the Treaty if the breaches have not been rectified immediately.
+- (46) The Secretariat considers that transposing and implementing into national legislation measures that ensure that heavy fuel oils are not used if their sulphur content exceeds 1.00% by mass, in compliance with requirements of Article 3(1) of Directive 1999/32/EC; and 0.1% by mass in compliance with requirements of Article 4(1) constitute fundamental elements of Directive 1999/32/EC as extended to Contracting Parties, by Article 16 of the Treaty.
+Therefore, failure to comply with these requirements must be considered a breach affecting a crucial aspect of the acquis communataire on environment. - (47) Furthermore, taking into account its persistent non-compliance far beyond the established timetable, i.e. far beyond 1 January 2012, it is of vital importance for Bosnia and Herzegovina to immediately transpose and implement the abovementioned requirements into national legislation. - (48) At the date of this Request, Article 19 of Decision on the extension of the Decision on Liquid Fuels Quality still provides for an exemption for the local refineries, which is in breach of Articles 3(1) and 5 of the Directive.
+Justification provided from Bosnia and Herzegovina that such exemption applies only in the territory of one entity, namely Republika Srpska cannot be accepted, since legal measures within that entity are also attributable to the Bosnia and Herzegovina.
+Also, at the date of this Request, Article 13 of the Decision still sets a threshold of 0.3% by mass for gas oil, and is thus in breach of Article 4(1) of the Directive. - (49) Finally, the Communication by the European Commission on Article 7 TEU from 200315 upon which Article 92 of the Treaty was modelled suggests that, as in the European Union, the Ministerial Council of the Energy Community disposes of a discretionary power to determine that there is a serious and persistent breach. - (50) In this respect the Secretariat recalls that it was invited by the Ministerial Council in Decision 2016/03/MC-EnC to initiate a procedure under Article 92 of the Treaty if the breaches have not been rectified immediately.
 This presupposes as well the existence of a serious (and persistent) breach.